LuaCreationist/BoneMan/README.md

 BoneMan then chooses a random Boneyard Area, from 4 potential boneyard areas, and picks a random tile to navigate to from that area to search for bones.

+When in a safespot Bone Man will automatically disable Auto-Retaliate and switch to defense.
+The bot will also keep its inventory visible so the user can track its progress.

 There is no on screen status display, though you can enable/disable debugging to output via the debugging variable which is tied to the “Print” function.
 This is mostly just to save resources in the case of running more bots.

 Some notes towards the code I’ve made for myself, in the future I would try to avoid nesting as much as I did in some areas for readability.
 Though in other cases lack of readability could be due to the code trying to use as little memory as possible, and allow for more bots.